superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 ### API tokens

 **Step 5** is about getting an API token.
 You can generate a deploy token to use to authorize a specific application.
 That's what `flyctl tokens create deploy -x 999999h` gives you.
+Remember to copy the whole token from the output, including the `FlyV1` and space at the beginning.
 For a more powerful token that can manage multiple applications, run `flyctl auth token`.

 **Steps 6 and 7** make your new token available to GitHub Actions that run against your repository.
 You'll add the token as a secret in the repository's settings.
 Under the **Settings** tab, go to **Secrets and variables** and select **Actions**.
 Click on the green "New repository secret" button, enter the name as `FLY_API_TOKEN`, and copy the token as the secret.